cosminstn/spring-persistence-db-switcher/README.md

 1. If spring.data.mongodb.database is present in application.properties then we're dealing with a MongoDB engine
 2. Else if spring.datasource.url is present then we're dealing with a SQL engine.

 TODOs:
-[ ] - Currently the app is stoppping imediatelly after starting even with the Scheduled component being implemented [ ] - It seems like neither repositories are being registered (but maybe they don't have time to be registerered)
+1. [x] Currently the app is stoppping imediatelly after starting even with the Scheduled component being implemented
+1. [x] It seems like no repositories are being registered (but maybe they don't have time to be registerered)
+1. [x] Application starts correctly on Mongo DB
+1. [x] Application starts correctly on SQL
+1. [ ] Write integration tests that save data in the repository
+1. [ ] Write code that performs db operations on startup to demo usability

 Resources:
 1. [https://www.baeldung.com/spring-component-scanning](https://www.baeldung.com/spring-component-scanning)